ryanlkirk/ReactSpotify/README.md

 As this project is a work in progress, not all features might be fully implemented or functional at the moment.
 However, I am actively working on developing and enhancing the clone to ensure it provides a similar experience to the original Spotify platform.

+## App Functionality
+- Language selection from English or French - Managed by Redux
+- Searching [In progress]
+- Favourites [In progress]
+- Unit testing [In Progress] - Written using Jest

 ## Installation

 To run this project locally, follow these steps: